oyuka1112/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 - R
+# Overview of the Project
+A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

+In this challenge, you’ll help Jeremy and the data analytics team do the following:

+1. Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+2. Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+3. Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+4. Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+For each statistical analysis, you’ll write a summary interpretation of the findings.
+To see the R script:
 ## Linear Regression to Predict MPG
 The below picture shows the multiple linear regression to predict the mpg by vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD.
 ![](https://user-images.githubusercontent.com/64121596/152512163-d83ab0d5-044d-401b-970e-8a04c466dfb8.png)